How to Determine Consulting Fees

 Determine your hourly rate based on your experience and industry standards.

-If you’re just starting a consulting business, the best way to determine your rate is to divide your former salary by 52 work weeks and then divide that number by 40 (the number of work hours in a week).
-This will give you the hourly rate you were making before.
-Then do your research and look at competitor prices to see how you stack up.
-You usually don’t want to surpass a 25-30 percent markup (according to the SBA).
+If you’re just starting a consulting business, the best way to determine your rate is to calculate your hourly rate based on your former salary, easily done with an online salary calculator.
+Then do your research on freelancers in your area and look at competitor prices to see how you stack up..

 Estimate the time that will be spent on the project.